 Recommended for Romantic Things to Do because: With views of the Pacific Ocean one way and downtown L.A. the other, the Getty Center is a wonderful photo op spot.

 Jenny's expert tip: Don't miss Vincent Van Gogh's "Irises" and be sure to wander through the impressive sculpture garden, hopefully holding hands.

 From April to October, the Hollywood Bowl is the most romantic place in SoCal to see concerts and performances of every kind.
 The summer home of the L.A.
 Philharmonic, it's also the venue that hosts the Playboy Jazz Festival weekend every June.
 There's sometimes ballet on the beautiful bandshell stage, sometimes a classic movie musical unspools with the whole audience singing along, and other times rock, country, Latin or pop musicians belt out their tunes.
 Bring your own picnic, wines â" and especially if you are sitting in a box while on an important date â" tablecloths and candles.
-Or have a first-rate dinner at The Wine Bar at a.o.c. at the bowl before the show; and remember that there's no hurry to leave when the music ends, as the parking lots stack everyone's cars, so it often takes a while to find a way out.
+Or have a first-rate dinner at Ann's Wine Bar or The Backyard inside the bowl before the show; and remember that there's no hurry to leave when the music ends, as the parking lots stack everyone's cars, so it often takes a while to find a way out.